ssancd03/rosuntu/README.md

 ### Project Page

-Download the [Ubuntu 22.04.4 LTS (Jammy Jellyfish)](https://releases.ubuntu.com/jammy/) ISO and load it in the Project Page of Cubic.
-Modify the custom data by replacing Ubuntu with ROSuntun and setting the release to Humble Hawksbill.
+Download the [Ubuntu 24.04.1 LTS (Noble Numbat)](https://releases.ubuntu.com/noble/) ISO and load it in the Project Page of Cubic.
+Modify the custom data by replacing Ubuntu with ROSuntu and setting the release to Jazzy Jalisco.

 <img src="./images/cubic-1.png">